 We are highly confident that EMSG will play an integral role in the design and development of your product.
 The information presented here is merely scratching the surface of what’s necessary to conduct and perform a professional-grade repair and remanufacturing service.
 You can rest assured, we have the skills, experience and tools to get you to market as soon as possible.

-If you’re interested in our services, please fill out this contact form and allow us to reach out to you.
+If you’re interested in our manufacturing or repair services, please fill out this contact form and allow us to reach out to you.
 You can also give us a call, anytime, to speak to a company representative.